 Another key development in solar energy is the trend in the utility-scale solar industry of using natural gas and energy storage to augment solar energy production, which is intermittent and depends on the sun being out, or solar rays being able to get through the earth's atmosphere to hit the solar cells.

-Concentrated solar power (CSP) plants/ farms, also known as concentrated solar thermal farms, use mirrors (heliostats) to focus sunlight onto a small receiver on a tower in the center of the array.
-CSP plants produce power by first focusing sunlight onto a concentrated group of solar cells arranged as an installation on a tower, and then using that heat energy to heat up a working fluid (like molten salt, oil, and/or water), creating steam, which drives a turbine to create electricity.
+CSP plants/ farms, also known as concentrated solar thermal farms, use mirrors (heliostats) to focus sunlight onto a small receiver on a tower in the center of the array.
+CSP plants produce power by first focusing sunlight from the heliostats onto a concentrated group of solar cells arranged as an installation on a tower.
+Then, the CSP plant uses that heat energy to heat up a working fluid (like molten salt, oil, and/or water), creating steam, which drives a turbine to create electricity.

 Also used for various power supply needs, and/ or in conjunction with CSP plants, are solar dishes and solar troughs.
 Solar dishes and troughs focus sunlight to heat a working fluid (such as molten salt, synthetic oil, and/or water).
 Dishes and troughs hold great promise for the future of renewable energy.

 Both types of solar energy (PV and solar thermal) will continue to steadily lessen in cost as technological advancements are made.
 However, photovoltaic is projected to remain ahead of thermal in terms of cost of production and utilization.
-Solar thermal technologies do have a couple of advantages which compensate for the higher cost.
+Solar thermal technologies do have a couple of advantages that compensate for the higher cost.
 Solar thermal energy is produced consistently throughout the day, not relying on weather conditions.
 The turbine will run on natural gas if there is no sun for an extended period of time.
 Solar thermal units fit easily with power storage systems and will continue to produce energy at night, using energy harnessed during the day.